nautobot/nautobot/nautobot/docs/user-guide/core-data-model/ipam/vlan.md

     - Renamed `group` field to `vlan_group`.

 +/- 2.2.0
-    - Replace `location` ForeginKey field with `locations` ManyToManyField
+    - Replaced `location` ForeignKey field with `locations` ManyToManyField, allowing a VLAN to be assigned to multiple Locations.